-7.3 Bridge to Success Dress Code
+7.3 Online Early College Program Dress Code

-Bridge to Success students are required to maintain an educationally appropriate appearance while attending school.
+Online Early College Program students are required to maintain an educationally appropriate appearance while attending school.
+When on campus, they must follow The GREAT Academy Free Dress Incentive Dress Code.
+Additionally, they may attend class on campus wearing their college program's required attire.
 Unacceptable clothing and accessories include, but are not limited to:

 - Gang related attire

 - Halter and shoulder-less tops

 - Short shorts

 - Excessively tight or revealing clothing

 - Clothing that exposes the stomach or midriff

 - Low-cut blouses

 - Slippers and/or pajamas

 - No hats or hoods are permitted to be worn inside the building

 - Any clothing or accessories promoting:

-- o Drugs
+- Drugs

 - Sexual activity

-- o Violence
+- Violence

-- o Disrespect or bigotry toward any group
+- Disrespect or bigotry toward any group